Ha-Abhi/mufifa-2026/profile/abhisheks-29@mulearn.md

 ## ⚽ FIFA World Cup Corner

-*Your fan card.
-Tell us who you ride with, what you know about the beautiful game, and what you expect from this year's tournament.*

 #### My Nation & Why:

-- Which FIFA Nation are you representing in μFIFA, and why did you pick them?
-- Is it legacy, tactics, a player you love, or pure loyalty?
-Tell the story.
+- I’m representing Portugal because of Cristiano Ronaldo, the player who inspired my love for football.
+His dedication, discipline, and winning mentality have always motivated me both on and off the field.
+Supporting Portugal is a tribute to the country that produced one of football’s greatest legends and a team that always plays with passion and pride.

 #### Supporting Team in the Real World Cup 2026:

-- Which team are you backing in the actual FIFA World Cup 2026?
-- Are they the same as your μFIFA Nation, or do you split loyalties?
+- I’m backing Portugal in the FIFA World Cup 2026 as well, so there’s no split loyalty.
+As a longtime Cristiano Ronaldo fan, Portugal has always been my team, and I’ll be cheering for them all the way.

 #### All-Time Favourite Player: